jeffpeterson/lch/README.markdown

 # lch – launchctl helper

-`lch` is a small bash script that makes managing LaunchAgents easy.
+`lch` is a small tool for easily managing LaunchAgents.

 ## Usage

-    lch load <name>   - load an agent installed by lch lch unload <name> - unload an agent installed by lch lch reload <name> - reload an agent installed by lch
+    lch list          - list agents installed by lch lch load <name>   - load an agent installed by lch lch unload <name> - unload an agent installed by lch lch reload <name> - reload an agent installed by lch